 Special conditions The field trip is an essential part of the subject and reports based on it are used in the final assessment.
-It is not possible to set alternative work.
+It is not possible to set alternative work. students will be camping, and need to provide own camping supplies, transport and food, so some costs will be involved, but kept to a minimum.
 All students must prepare a herbarium collection.
 Details will be provided at the beginning of the semester.
 This subject is available as an elective option for students, depending upon quota.
 Priority enrolment is given to students in the Bachelor of Science (Wildlife and Conservation Biology), Bachelor of Science (Botany Major) and Bachelor of Biological Science.

 |Resource Type||Title||Resource Requirement||Author and Year||Publisher|

 |Readings||Botanical Field Guide||Recommended||Stefan Mager & Geoff Burrows||Mullumbimby, NSW: Aracariaguides, (2011)|